-More than 400 species of birds fly through The Cape Hatteras National Seashore, white-tail deer can be seen in Buxton Woods and the unpolluted dark night skies make this a prime spot for star-gazing.
-The sparkling sands of Cape Hatteras also attract fans of water sports from surfing and wind surfing to scuba diving while the long sandbar of Buxton's Cape Point is a popular surf fishing destination.
+More than 400 species of birds fly through the Cape Hatteras National Seashore.
+White-tail deer can be seen in Buxton Woods, and the dark night skies make this a prime spot for star-gazing.
+The sparkling sands of Cape Hatteras also attract fans of water sports from surfing to wind surfing to scuba diving, while the long sandbar of Buxton's Cape Point is a popular surf fishing destination.

 Above: Bodie Island Lighthouse.
 Hatteras Island, NC

-A family visit to secluded Ocracoke Island is memorable right from the moment you board the free car ferry ride to reach the island!
+A family visit to secluded Ocracoke Island is memorable from the moment you board the free car ferry ride to reach the island.